-Holck, L. and Muhr, S. (forthcoming 2018) Joanne Martin and organizational culture, in A. Pullen and R. Mc Murrey (eds.)
+Holck, L. and Muhr, S. (2018) Joanne Martin and organizational culture, in A. Pullen and R. Mc Murrey (eds.)
 Women Writers in Organisation Theory: Rethinking Culture, Organisation & Management.
 Routledge.

-Kirkegaard, L. and Muhr, S. (forthcoming 2018) Uniform bodies/embodied uniforms: An affect analysis of body possibilities in the military, in A. Pullenand and M. Fotaki (eds) Diversity, Discourse, Affect and Materiality.
+Kirkegaard, L. and Muhr, S. (2018) Uniform bodies/embodied uniforms: An affect analysis of body possibilities in the military, in A. Pullenand and M. Fotaki (eds) Diversity, Discourse, Affect and Materiality.
 London: Routledge.

 Romani, L., Barmeyer, C; Pilhofer, K.; Primecz, H. (2018) Cross-cultural management studies: state of the field in the four research paradigms, International Studies of Management and Organization.
 43(3) Open access.

-Romani, L. Mahadevan, J. and Primecz, H (forthcoming) Methods for Critical Management Research, in B. Szkudlarek, J. Osland, D. Caprar and L. Romani, The Sage Handbook of Contemporary Cross-Cultural Management, London: Sage.
+Romani, L. Boussebaa, M. and Jackson, T. (2020) Critical perspectives on Cross-Cultural Management, in B. Szkudlarek, L. Romani, J. Osland and D. Caprar, The Sage Handbook of Contemporary Cross-Cultural Management, London: Sage.
+Pp. 51-65.